These Are Ten Major US Brands Still In Russia

 Dunkin Donuts

 Founded in 1950 and headquartered in Quincy, Mass., it is a coffee and doughnut company, as well as a quick service restaurant.
 In a statement, Dunkin Donuts noted that it had suspended all current development and investment in Russia.
 The company has about 20 Dunkin locations in Russia.
-Since these locations are owned and operated by local, independent franchise owners, the company says it can’t technically close them.7 Mid-Cap Stocks to Buy For When the Fed Gets Serious
+Since these locations are owned and operated by local, independent franchise owners, the company says it can’t technically close them.7 ESG Stocks that are Leading the Way to a Better World

 .